France’s Pavard felt KO’d for nearly 15 seconds at Euro 2020

 “I was a bit KO'd for about 10-15 seconds,” Pavard told broadcaster beIN Sports after the game.
 “After that I felt better.”

+Teams doctors and coaches from all 24 teams at Euro 2020 signed up to UEFA's Concussion Charter before the tournament.
+It states that "if a player of our team is suspected of having suffered a concussion, he will be immediately removed from the pitch, whether in training or match play.”

+FIFPRO said it was in touch with UEFA to find out why the Concussion Charter was not applied and Pavard was not removed from the match.

-Gosens jumped into the air to meet the ball just as Pavard was about to head it away and his knee caught the Frenchman around the neck.
+Pavard was about to head the ball away from the goalmouth when Gosens jumped into the air and his knee caught the Frenchman around the neck.
 It sent the off-balance Pavard tumbling forward and he hit the ground face-first, with his right arm only slightly breaking his fall.

-Despite concussion protocols aimed at protecting players, the Bayern Munich defender was allowed to continue after being treated on the field in Munich.

-“We confirm that if a player of our team is suspected of having suffered a concussion, he will be immediately removed from the pitch, whether in training or match play,” UEFA's Euro 2020 concussion charter says.

 The decision for Pavard to continue rested with him and the team's doctor.